sachinrao-dev/Employee-detail/README.md

 ## Project Description
-Book Management is Webpage Application made of using JavaScript's very popular library React - Js.
-It is having a nested Data of individual's form.
-A form component is used to insert a Book information data in the table in which the book data is shown
+EmployeeDetail is Webpage Application made of using JavaScript's very popular library React - Js.
+It is having a nested route to show employee information.

 ## Technology Used :